2. ABOUT THE AUTHORS

 The first edition of the book ELEMENTAIRE ZWEEFVLIEGOPLEIDING (GLIDING.
 A BASIC FLIGHT TRAINING) appeared in 1996 and included 3,000 copies.
 In 1999 the second edition appeared with 5,000 copies.
 The book was rewritten and updated in 2013; Henk Jukkema, a professional illustrator and gliding enthusiast, remodelled all the illustrations.
 In total more than 20,000 copies have been sold throughout the Netherlands and Belgium.

 The book has been translated into German by the Deutscher Aero Club (the German Gliding Association) in 2019.
 The first edition of 10,800 copies sold out quickly, which led to a second edition of 6,000 copies in 2020.
 In Germany the book is called SEGELFLIEGEN GRUNDAUSBILDUING and it is currently being used as the official basic training textbook.
-An Italian translation (based on the German edition) is almost complete.
-We hope that this Italian edition can be printed this year.
+An Italian translation Volo a Vela (based on the German edition) is printed in 2020.
+You can read the pdf-version here.

 Roelof translated the book into English in 2020.
-He decided to divide the different exercises into 30 separate lessons, so that a student can prepare more easily for the next flight.
+He decided to divide the different exercises into 34 separate lessons, so that a student can prepare more easily for the next flight.
 Joke edited the English translation of the book.
 Her aim was to let the new text run just as smoothly as the Dutch original.
-The English version will probably contain around 96 pages.
+The English version contains 124 pages.
 Our goal is to provide an up-to-date version for all English-speaking countries where people fly gliders.

 This book uses modern plastic gliders as an example.
 At your local club or flight school you may fly gliders that differ in design and construction.
 The cockpit layout in illustrations is not based on any specific type of glider and only the most important instruments and flight controls are shown.
 Many illustrations are not drawn to scale; the glider is often shown a little bigger to provide a clearer image.